What are the nine English modal verbs?

 – Provide examples of the different types of modal verb

-This short four-lesson course describes and explores modal verbs, which are one of the most important and variable aspects of the verb phrase in the English language.
+This short four-chapter reader describes and explores modal verbs, which are one of the most important and variable aspects of the verb phrase in the English language.
 Language tutors understand that modal verbs often pose challenges for learners of English due to their many functions, meanings and grammatical rules.
-This first lesson therefore discusses the basics of modal verbs, with our second, third and fourth lessons on this topic exploring the importance and challenges of this word type, offering relevant instruction on grammar, types and uses.
-Once you’ve completed this short course, you may wish to then unlock our beginner, intermediate and advanced worksheets to check your ability and understanding.
+This first chapter therefore discusses the basics of modal verbs, with our second, third and fourth chapters on this topic exploring the importance and challenges of this word type, offering relevant instruction on grammar, types and uses.
+Once you’ve completed this short reader, you may wish to then unlock our beginner, intermediate and advanced worksheets to check your ability and understanding.

 What are modal verbs?